YTang301/GCNMKLSDA/README.md

 GCNMKLSDA integrates similarity fusion and graph convolutional networks (GCN) to construct an effective predictor for identifying snoRNA–disease associations.

-This release:
-- Focuses on the **case study**;
-- Is fully executable with one command;
-- Outputs a ranked list of predicted associations for all snoRNAs vs all diseases.

-##  Folder Structure

-GCNMKLSDA
-  main.py                  # Entry script: run this file predict.py               # Core prediction logic (case study) Input_snoRNA.py          # Data loading
-  similarity_utility.py    # Similarity matrix integration
-  dataset                 # Processed input data (GIP, 4-mer, semantic) model      # Model architecture and training logic

->  The `data` file contains all input matrices and association files used in this project.

 ##  How to Run